-Diversity workshops gaining popularity in Minnesota
+Demand for diversity training is on the rise in Minnesota

 Kelsey Braak, a manager at Minneapolis-based West Monroe Partners, said that some employees commented several years ago that the company felt like an old boys’ club.
 The business and technology consulting firm started a diversity and inclusion council and eventually hired the consulting firm FranklinCovey to help with unconscious bias training.

-That training included having a member of the diversity and inclusion council talk about a personal experience they'd had with unconscious bias and how it made them feel and affected their performance.
+That training included having a member of the diversity and inclusion council talk about a personal experience they’d had with unconscious bias, how it made them feel and how it affected their performance.
 Senior leaders also shared their own stories.
 Now the company plans to hire a full-time diversity and inclusion leader, Braak said.

-Another popular training regimen addresses "microagressions," insensitive remarks based on negative assumptions about a person's identity, such as asking an American-born individual of Asian descent where they're "really" from.
+Another popular training regimen addresses “microaggressions,” insensitive remarks based on negative assumptions about a person’s identity, such as asking an American-born person of Asian descent where they’re “really” from.

-Consultant Michael Baran said that sometimes when a person would talk about how a comment made them feeling excluded, others would get defensive and question whether it was really an act of aggression.
+Consultant Michael Baran said that sometimes when a person would talk about how a comment made them feel excluded, others would get defensive and question whether it was really an act of aggression.

 “The worst thing we could do is just focus on someone’s intention and not the impact it had on the other person,” said Baran, senior partner and digital solutions lead at inQUEST Consulting.

-Jordy Chavez-Estrada, a senior biology major at St. Thomas, said after the recent diversity workshop at St. Thomas that he'd like to see more white students attend.
+Jordy Chavez-Estrada, a senior biology major at St. Thomas, said after the recent diversity workshop that he’d like to see more white students attend.

 “I think that the training is very useful for students and faculty that want to learn,” Chavez-Estrada said, “but being frankly honest, the students and the faculty members that do need to be here will never come through those doors.”